IrisAkada/IrisAkada-LITA_Capstone_project-2/README.md

 ### Exploratory Data Analysis
  EDA involves the exploring of the Data to answer some questions about the data such as;
  - what is the total Number of sales for each Product
- - What is Monthly Sales total for the current year
+ - What is the Monthly Sales total for the current year
  - What is the top selling Product
  - What is the total Revenue for each product and regional breakdown?